Last updated on October 6th, 2023 at 02:28 pm

 For instance, Siamese cats can be quite aggressive when they know you’ll be leaving them for a whole day.

 As mentioned earlier, cats are active and highly energetic.
-They need to engage in physical activities.
+They need to engage in physical activity.

 Introduction to a new environment